 It is important that you notify us as soon as you know when you will start your period of study at Warwick (ideally up to 3 months before your intended travel date).
 You can notify us by completing a webform to request a CAS.
 Make sure that you choose the correct option as detailed below.

-When you receive your CAS, please take great care when preparing for your Tier 4 visa application to ensure that you make a successful application.
+When you receive your CAS, please take great care when preparing for your Student Visa application to ensure that you make a successful application.
 Your CAS will cover the duration from when you come to study at Warwick to the end of your course + additional 4 months (to complete examination if it will be held at Warwick) + an additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).

-If you are coming to Warwick to study as part of the joint PhD programme for a period of 6 months or more, then you will need to apply for a Tier 4 Student Visa.
-As you will have paid the Immigration Health Surcharge Link opens in a new windowwhich is part of the Tier 4 visa application process, you will be entitled to free medical treatment in the UK at the same level as UK and EEA nationals.
+If you are coming to Warwick to study as part of the joint PhD programme for a period of 6 months or more, then you will need to apply for a Student VisaLink opens in a new window.
+As you will have paid the Immigration Health Surcharge Link opens in a new windowwhich is part of the Student visa application process, you will be entitled to free medical treatment in the UK at the same level as UK and EEA nationals.

-If you are coming to Warwick to study as part of the joint PhD programme for a period of less than 6 months, you may have the option to apply for a Tier 4 visa, or a 'Short Term Study' visa (this can be more convenient and cheaper if you are a non-visa national, for example, if you hold an Australian passport you do not need to apply for a visit visa, you can enter as a visitor using your passport).
-However, because you are eligible for a Tier 4 visa, there may be some disadvantages to choosing a Short Term Study visa.
-Please read the information on our Short Term Study visa webpage carefully before you make a decision.
+If you are coming to Warwick to study as part of the joint PhD programme for a period of less than 6 months, you may have the option to apply for a Student visa, or a Standard Visitor visa (this can be more convenient and cheaper if you are a non-visa national, for example, if you hold an Australian passport you do not need to apply for a visit visa, you can enter as a visitor using your passport).
+However, because you are eligible for a Student visa, there may be some disadvantages to choosing a Standard Visitor visa.
+Please read the information on our Standard Visitor webpage carefully before you make a decision.